Thursday, May 21, 2026

 Easter as God Vindicating Jesus

 I'm writing this during the 2026 Easter season!
 Let's go beyond a basic "Jesus is risen!" way of understanding Easter.
 The following is one of my favourite ways to describe Easter: Easter means, the earliest Jesus-followers realized and came to trust that God vindicated Jesus who was nailed on the cross!
 In what way?
-By not allowing him to remain dead after the crucifixion but instead by raising him to life.
+By not allowing him to remain dead after the crucifixion but instead raising him to life.

 If that is so, the next question then is: What was it precisely that God vindicated?
 A more complete answer would be: God vindicated Jesus's person, his actions, his message.
 Here let me emphasize something often overlooked: What God vindicated--according to Christian faith--was a historical person with a ministry and teaching that were located in a definite historical and cultural milieu.